uipath-certification/uipath-certification.github.io/associate-objectives.md

                 <h2 class="card-title">UiPath Robotic Automation Concepts, Applications and Techniques</h2>
                 <ul>
                     <li class="card-text">Identify and explain how to automate e-mail and how email automation is helpful</li>
-                    <li class="card-text">Identify and describe Microsoft Excel and datatable functions, and how Excel activities are used for data manipulation</li>
+                    <li class="card-text">Identify and describe Microsoft Excel and DataTable functions, and how Excel activities are used for data manipulation</li>
                     <li class="card-text">Describe the functions used to extract data from a .pdf file; for example, using OCR</li>
                 </ul>
             </div>